 Let’s go through all the files:

 Open the Hello.wurst file inside the wurst folder to start the wurst plugin.
-Run the project using the
+Run the project by opening the command console

 The text Hello World will be displayed.